 Expecting parents will also get a sticker for their car, to be peeled off once the baby arrives.

 So how do we get people interested in the new program?

 With Ally+1, the sacrifices you make now to save will be worth it when you get to make sacrifices later for your child.

 Ally will talk to future parents first on Pinterest, where people often go to find DIY, homemaking, and saving ideas.

 In addition to finances, another huge worry with parental leave is missing out at the office.
-Ally will partner with Slack so that coworkers back at the office can stay in touch with parents on their leave—and let them know they're not missing out on anything.
+Ally will partner with Slack so that coworkers back at the office can send encouraging messages to parents on their leave—and let them know they're not missing out on anything.